ZoltanNyaradi/Beginner-Bodybilders/README.md

 |7.|The size of every elements were double as I expected on PC.|I reduced them to normal.|
 |8.|In exercise page on the right side, if the name of an exercise was in two line the text was not anymore align to the right|I set an align right for these elements.|

+### Manual Testing

+#### Liks, Buttons

+1. Title leads to Index page from all the four pages.
+2. All the 3 nav elements lead correctly to the other pages from all the 4 pages.
+3. The current page is always appear with an opposite color style on nav.
+On thank you page all nav element has the basic color style.
+4. Hovering on a nav element, make it's background red on PC on every page.
+5. Hover function of the footer icons work as well on every page.
+6. Every fotter icon on every page successfully open the right social media page on a new tab.
+7. Sing up link leads to log in page.
+8. Link of the video opens in order on a new page.
+9. On exercise page all of the checks become red, after they are checked.
+10. The form on log in page works fine.
+If there any missing data, it ask for fill out.
+If all the datas are filled, then the thank you page opens.
+11. The button on thank you page leads to exercise page, as it expected.

+#### Style, Media query

+1. The subtitle successfully appears only on tablets or on bigger devices.
+2. The text on index page split in two column on laptop and PC.
+3. On exercise page the boxes has a bigger gap in between on laptop and PC.
+4. Margins, font sizes and image sizes work just well on every screen size.

 ## Credits

 ### Used Code